Decrease in energy consumption since 2001 baseline

 For over 25 years, the University of New Hampshire has explored and demonstrated renewable energy, energy efficiency, and climate adaptation strategies by engaging students, faculty, staff, and community members in a sustainable learning community.
 Faculty, staff, and students at UNH serve on the Energy Task Force (ETF) – created in 2005 to help guide reductions in energy use, energy costs, and greenhouse gas emissions on campus.

-We're proud of UNH's track record on energy consumption and low carbon energy.
+We're proud of UNH's track record on energy consumption and low-carbon energy.
+Learn more about UNH's sustainable energy efforts below and visit UNH's Energy Office for more details.

-UNH's combined heat and power facility, or cogeneration (COGEN), is the primary source of heat and electricity for the six-million-plus square foot Durham campus.
-COGEN retains waste heat normally lost during the production of electricity and instead uses this energy to heat buildings, in turn reducing sulfur dioxide and nitrous oxide emissions.
+UNH's combined heat and power facility, or cogeneration (COGEN), power plant is the primary source of heat and electricity for the six-million-plus square foot Durham campus.
+The facility was originally designed to produce only power, but UNH invested in making it a COGEN facility more than a decade ago, to increase energy efficiency, cut costs and improve environmental performance.
+COGEN is much more efficient because it retains waste heat normally lost during the production of electricity, and instead uses this energy to heat buildings, in turn reducing harmful air pollution.

 - Cost savings: UNH's COGEN, including a chilled water plant, cost an estimated $28 million - all self-financed - with an anticipated payback within 20 years.
 These savings incorporate the avoided costs of investing in the existing plant for needed renovations.